katatunix/polly/readme.md

 ## Notes
 * You should use `/` or `\\` (not `\`) in all the options containing a path, such as `MinerPath` and `Action` options.
-* The file or file path declared in every `Action` option is relative to the `/release/polly` folder.
+* The file or file path declared in every `Action` option is relative to the folder containing `polly.exe`.
 * `StuckProfile.Action` and `QuickExitProfile.Action` cannot be empty but you can always specify a dummy `.bat` file.
 * If you are using `Claymores` miner and its `config.txt` file, please leave the `MinerArgs` option as empty.
 * It is recommended to set `Screen Buffer Width` (in `Properties/Layout` of the console) to be greater than the longest line in the console output of your miner.
 The typical value is 200.
 This should be done on the console window executed from the shortcut in the `Startup` folder, so that the setting will be applied permanently.